inercia/frozenpkg/README.md

 Introduction
 ============

-This recipe enables you to freeze your buildout in a RPM, tgz's, etc.
+This recipe enables you to freeze your whole buildout in a RPM, tgz's, etc.
 You can specify the package details, the installation prefix, and the eggs and scripts that must be copied to the package.